 Plainly visible to working Americans, and they tell a different story.

-More than 40,000 illegal immigrants jammed California's prison system in 2004, costing taxpayers one and a half billion dollars in tax dollars not reimbursed by the federal government.
+More than 40,000 illegal immigrants jammed California's prison system in 2004, costing taxpayers $1.5 billion in tax dollars not reimbursed by the federal government.

 In one of the cruelest jokes played on the American taxpayers, illegal immigrants are allowed to claim children living back in Mexico and qualify for the earned income tax credit, which traditionally has helped the American poor.